 Most couples travel while they are expecting a baby.
 The common theory is that life changes completely after the baby is born, you can never get to travel in the same way as before.

-And if you suggest to anyone the idea of travelling WITH your 3-month-old baby, perhaps they will ask who allowed you to be a parent.
+And if you suggest to anyone the idea of traveling WITH your 3-month-old baby, perhaps they will ask who allowed you to be a parent.

 But, this is exactly what we did.

 I had to return back to work after my maternity leave soon.
-When the husband said he had booked a week in Maldives, it couldn’t have been timed better.
+When the husband said he had booked a week in the Maldives, it couldn’t have been timed better.
 Both sets of grandparents baulked at the idea.
-Only the paediatrician encouraged us, ‘It only gets more difficult.
+Only the pediatrician encouraged us, ‘It only gets more difficult.
 So yes, travel now.’
+Our Maldives family holiday turned out to be perfect!

 Most people consider the Maldives to be primarily a destination for honeymoons and couples, but it’s also extremely popular with families.